DominikaGorol/ChessSL/README.md

 # ChessSL
-The app for the ChessSL study
+The app for the ChessSL study.
+It was used in my MA thesis.